rawouter/moodies/README.md

    Melody to play, documentation to come (it's in the arduino code)

-### Pusher events this server will listen and reply to:
+### Pusher events the server will listen and reply to:

 1. client-button-pushed